-If you’re visiting the Gold Coast for the Commonwealth Games, here are the top 5 things you can’t miss while you are there….. and even if you aren’t heading there for the games, keep these tips up your sleeve for when you are next in the seaside hood.
+If you’re visiting the Gold Coast for summer, here are the top 5 things you can’t miss while you are there….. and even if you aren’t heading there for any time soon, keep these tips up your sleeve for when you are next in the seaside hood.

 1. Eat Breakfast at Commune

 This bustling little café is tucked away on a slip lane off the Gold Coast Highway.
 I love looking out for the old low-fi surf shacks while finding a park in the back streets.
 Lots of friendly staff and vintage vibes here.

 Everything tastes great from the menu, if you are after something healthy, yet hearty, order the green bowl of avocado and eggs, with a side of bacon for your pre-swim sustenance.

 2. Go For a Swim at The Beach

 Head to the beach first thing in the morning while the surf is still calm and the beach isn’t too packed.

 Afterwards, duck into the Burleigh Surf Life Saving Club beach kiosk on the sand and grab a cool drink.
 I always support this incredible organisation and give over any loose change I may have on me.
 And remember, be beach safe and always swim between the flags!

 3. Go to Rick Shores and Order a Moreton Bay Bug Roll with a Cold Glass of Rosé